cerebral-legacy/redux-action-tree/README.md

 The Cerebral signals running on Redux

 ### What are these signals conceptually?
 With Redux you typically think of actions.
 Actions are like commands, they tell your app what to do.
-For example when your application mounts you would trigger an action saying: "getInitialData".
-With signals you think a bit differently.
-A good analogy is how your body works.
+For example when your application mounts you would trigger an action saying: "getInitialData", but with signals you do not let your UI (or other events) command your application logic.

+A good analogy for signals is how your body works.
 If you burn your finger the finger does not command your arm to pull away.
-Your finger just sends a signal about being burned to your brain and the brain changes your "state of mind", which the arm will react to.
-With this analogy you would name your signal "appMounted", because that is what happened.
-Your signal then defines what is actually going to happen.
+Your finger just sends a signal to your brain about it being burned and the brain changes your "state of mind", which the arm will react to.
+With this analogy you would not name your signal "getInitialData", but "appMounted", because that is what happened.
+Your signal then defines what is actually going to happen... which in this case is getting the initial data.

-The way a signal defines what is going to happen is using an `action-tree`.
+A signal is actually an [action-tree]().
 Think of this as a behaviour tree, like for games.
 It makes you able to declaretively describe what is going to happen in your app when a signal triggers.

 ### How do I create a signal?
 ```js